Welcome to today's edition of the Rush 24-7 podcast.

 The purpose of the LA Times story was to drive a wedge because they have this predisposition that the Republican Party hates gays.

-Now let's go to uh the Brit Hume show, Friday on Fox, the round table.
+Now let's go to the Britt Hume show Friday on Fox, the roundtable.

-He said, John Roberts, a lot of talk in town about Robert's work pro bono on a case that involved gay discrimination, offers a little different picture from the one that uh had been painted by his distractors as a sort of right-wing ideologue.
+He said, John Roberts, a lot of talk in town about Roberts' work pro bono on a case that involved gay discrimination offers a little different picture from the one that had been painted by his distractors as a sort of right-wing ideologue.

-Colorado voters uh passed a referendum that said uh that that there should be no anti-discrimination laws passed to benefit gays.
+Colorado voters passed a referendum that said that there should be no anti-discrimination laws passed to benefit gays.

-And uh this was appealed and to the Supreme Court, and uh it was ultimately overturned.
+And this was appealed to the Supreme Court and it was ultimately overturned.

-And in the process, on a pro bono basis, um while he was working for Hogan and Hartz and Washington law firm, Roberts assisted the the people who were going to go before the court to and t help help them fashion their arguments on it.
+And in the process, on a pro bono basis, while he was working for Hogan and Hartson and Washington law firm, Roberts assisted the people who were going to go before the court and help them fashion their arguments on it.

-Now it wasn't a wasn't a major contribution, but it was uh was a contribution.
+Now, it wasn't a major contribution, but it was a contribution.

-And there are a number of other cases uh uh which in which he looks to be tilting slightly mildly left uh uh in in this pro bono work, which is uh caused some disc uh consternation among among the right wingers, although they're they're uh Rush Limbaugh in particular, although they're basically uh the the party line is no, no, no, no, he's really a conservative, and among the liberals the line is uh, well, he may have done this, but no, no, no, we think he's a r uh a right winger.
+And there are a number of other cases in which he looks to be tilting slightly mildly left in this pro bono work, which has caused some consternation among the right-wingers, although Rush Limbaugh in particular, although they're basically, the party line is, no, no, no, no, he's really a conservative.

-Now, what this adds up to is that these guys all think I'm the leader of the conservative movement, that if I have a reaction, a negative reaction, and bamboo, the conservative movement follows me and so forth, and that's understandable uh that these people would think that.
+Now, what all this adds up to is that these guys all think i'm the leader of the conservative movement, that if I have a reaction, a negative reaction, and bamo, the conservative movement follows me and so forth, and that's understandable uh, that these people would think that uh, but it got it.

-Uh but they got it it would help when when talking about me to put this in context.
+It would help, when talking about me, to put this in context.

-Never once did I express problems with the Roberts nomination, and never once did I say I was gonna oppose him, and never once did I say this caused a red flag for me.
+Never once did I express problems with the Roberts nomination and never once did I say I was going to oppose him, and never once did I say this caused a red flag for me.

 I said this is going to cause some people on the right some problems.